Table of Contents[Hide][Show]

 Deluxe Resorts will give you the largest rooms, the fanciest bath products, and many include balconies or patios.
 And, Deluxe resorts have the best pools with the biggest water slides.
 Guests staying at Disney’s Animal Kingdom Lodge can even boast views of wildlife grazing out their windows!

 Deluxe Resorts also offer the most transportation options and tend to be closest to the parks.
-If you are staying at Disney’s Polynesian Village Resort, Disney’s Contemporary Resort, or the Grand Floridian Resort & Spa, you can take the Monorail directly to the Magic Kingdom!
+If you are staying at Disney’s Polynesian Village Resort, Disney’s Contemporary Resort, or the Grand Floridian Resort & Spa, you can take the Monorail directly to the Magic Kingdom or even walk!